fluxninja/aperture/docs/content/faq.md

 ### How does Aperture address the issue of delays in servers becoming available and reaching a healthy state, particularly in the context of auto-scaling?

 As Aperture observes the system, it can detect early sign of overload and can take necessary actions to prevent the system from becoming unhealthy.
-Thus, server gets enough time to reach a healthy state.
+Therefore, server gets enough time to reach a healthy state.

-### Can the Aperture controller run on a non-containerized environment?
+### Can the Aperture controller run in a non-containerized environment?

-No, the Aperture controller runs on a containerized environment only.
+No, the Aperture controller runs in a containerized environment only.

 ### Is a Kubernetes cluster necessary for working with the Aperture Controller?